 Following a 2015 EU regulation that put a cap on interchange fees, the UK adopted reforms banning traders from charging customers a fee at checkout.
 Although the intentions of such reforms were fundamentally benign and designed with consumers in mind, they have backlashed causing fees to skyrocket and – more alarmingly – become more opaque.
-If fees per payment method were previously visible to customers, allowing them to choose the cheapest payment method according to the situation, these are now incorporated in the final cost and therefore far from transparent.
+If fees per See Payment instrument. were previously visible to customers, allowing them to choose the cheapest A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. method according to the situation, these are now incorporated in the final cost and therefore far from transparent.

 According to The Guardian, “Visa and MasterCard, which dominate the market, have simply increased scheme fees, in some cases by up to 100%”.
 Indeed, UK traders are now faced with £1 billion extra costs a year that are paid to Visa alone.